argonne-lcf/user-guides/docs/aurora/data-science/frameworks/openvino.md

 # Model Inference with OpenVINO

 OpenVINO is a library developed by Intel specifically designed for accelerating inference of ML models on their CPU and GPU hardware.
-This page contains build and run instructions for Python, but please refer to the [OpenVINO Github page](https://github.com/openvinotoolkit/openvino) for more information.
+This page contains build and run instructions for Python, but please refer to the [OpenVINO GitHub page](https://github.com/openvinotoolkit/openvino) for more information.